-The MAIB CTP insurance scheme is funded by premiums which are included in the cost of vehicle registration.
+The MAIB CTP insurance scheme is funded by premiums included in the cost of vehicle registration.
 Payment of the premium is compulsory for registered vehicles.
 The premium varies based on vehicle classification.
 The MAIB publishes the list of premiums for all vehicle classes.

-Transferring Registration to Tasmania
+Transfer registration to Tasmania

-To transfer registration you will need an inspection through an approved inspection station.
+To transfer registration you need an inspection through an approved inspection station.
 You will also be required to attend a Service Tasmania shop with the interstate number plates, proof of entitlement and proof of identity.

-Tasmanian CTP and Registration Contacts
+Tasmanian CTP and registration contacts

-Motor Accidents Insurance Commission: 1800 006 224 (toll free)
+Motor Accidents Insurance Commission: 1300 302 568

 Department of State Growth, Transport Services: 1300 135 513